 Valimail's Director of Industry Initiatives Brings Years of Experience and Dedication to Collaborative Solutions to Industry Group

-SAN FRANCISCO, June 20, 2018 -- Valimail, the world's only provider of fully automated email authentication, announced today that the company’s director of industry initiatives, Seth Blank, has been named co-chair of the M3AAWG Collaboration Committee.
+SAN FRANCISCO, July 23, 2018 -- Valimail, the world's only provider of fully automated email authentication, announced today that Seth Blank, the company's director of industry initiatives, has been named the chair of the AuthIndicators Working Group, a committee of companies working to create a richer, more trustworthy inbox experience for all email users worldwide while increasing the use of authentication to reduce email fraud.

-Since Valimail's founding in 2015, it has been an active participant within M3AAWG, and the company views contributing to the organization’s nonpartisan, vendor-neutral mission as an important corporate obligation that goes hand in hand with Valimail’s open source and standards work, which Blank also heads.
+Valimail has been an avid supporter of BIMI since the company's founding, and the company views contributing to the nonpartisan, vendor-neutral mission of AuthIndicators as an important corporate obligation that goes hand in hand with Valimail's open source and standards work, which Blank also heads.

-Blank’s mission as the director of industry initiatives at Valimail is to strengthen and extend email authentication in a vendor-neutral way.
-In the past year he has played a key role in broad industry standards such as ARC, and has also contributed to collaborative work with the U.S. Department of Homeland Security, the Online Trust Alliance, and the Global Cyber Alliance, as well as M3AAWG.
-This position with M3AAWG is a natural extension of that work.
+Blank's mission as the director of industry initiatives at Valimail is to strengthen and extend email authentication for the benefit of the entire ecosystem.
+In the past year he has played a key role in broad industry standards such as ARC, and has also contributed to collaborative work with the U.S. Department of Homeland Security, the Online Trust Alliance, and the Global Cyber Alliance, as well as M3AAWG, where he was recently named the co-chair of the Collaboration Committee.